mathexl/machineJS/README.md

 # machineJS

+For COMS 3261 @ Columbia.
+Not production ready as of now.

 An "English" flavored psuedo-language to take a description of a finite state machine and turn it into a native HTML/CSS web display.
 The groundwork of this application is created but all the possible direction vectors need to be inputted as well as the modulo exceptions.
 Ex:

 *"start at C, C to B on 1, B to C on 0, B to Y on X, Y to B on 1, K to C on 0, C to K on 1, K to B on 0, K to Y on 1, end at Y"*